lcampillos/CLARA-MeD/CWI/README.md

 Use a word frequency list from the CORPES Spanish corpus to identify candidate complex words.

-The hypothesis is the fact that complex words tend to occur in low frequencies.
+The hypothesis is that complex words tend to occur in low frequencies.